KeldenPDorji/KeldenPDorji.github.io/_posts/2024-03-11-DBS101_FlippedClass4.md

 ### Pivoting

-Pivoting in SQL involves transforming data from a row-oriented format to a column-oriented format, enabling the analysis of data across various categories or time periods.
-This process is crucial for converting extensive datasets into a more compact and readable structure.
-In SQL, pivoting can be achieved through the use of the PIVOT operator or by employing conditional aggregation with CASE statements.
+PIVOT is used to transform rows into columns, while UNPIVOT is used to transform columns into rows, effectively reversing the pivot operation.
+It is necessary to convert these large sets of data so that it can be interpreted more clearly and efficiently.
+It can be executed by using the PIVOT operator or by employing conditional aggregation with CASE statements.

 Using PIVOT Operator: Pivots data based on specified columns.